 Email: [firstname]2[lastname]@gmail.com

-Numerous algorithmic innovations in data science stem from the observation that certain tasks can be approximately solved by algorithms that observe or store only a small fraction of the input, so-called sublinear algorithms.
+Powerful algorithmic innovations originate from the observation that certain problems can be (approximately) solved by algorithms that observe or store only a small fraction of the input, so-called sublinear algorithms.
 My coauthors and I have developed sublinear algorithms for estimating normalization constants [BT22], counting the number of edges in a graph [BCCS25], and testing whether a function depends only on a few relevant features [BHK25].